-Clients often ask about the ingredient dimethicone that is in my sunscreens.
-They are often worried because they have read on a blog that dimethicone and silicones in skincare and makeup "suffocate" the skin.
-Unfortunately, there is a lot of misinformation out there about silicones in cosmetics including that they "suffocate" the skin and trap bacteria; that they impair and hinder exfoliation; and that they lead to breakouts if you are acne-prone. ⠀
+Clients often ask me about the ingredient dimethicone that is in my sunscreens.
+They are often worried because they have read on a blog that dimethicone and silicones in makeup and skincare products "suffocate" the skin.
+Unfortunately, there is a lot of misinformation out there about silicones as cosmetic ingredients, including that they suffocate the skin and trap bacteria, skin oils, sebum, dead skin cells, and debris; that they impair and hinder exfoliation; and that they lead to breakouts if you are acne-prone. ⠀

-Silicones are highly beneficial for acne prone skin and those with impair dermal barrier function.
-They prevent trans epidermal water loss from the skin and help to maintain skin moisture so that acne lesions can heal.
-They prevent scarring by increasing TGFB-3 (transforming growth factor) within the skin.
+For those with acne-prone skin and those with impaired dermal barrier function, silicones can be highly beneficial.
+They prevent transepidermal water loss from the skin and help to maintain skin moisture so that acne lesions can heal.
+Silicones also prevent scarring by increasing TGFB-3 (transforming growth factor) within the skin.
 Silicones are non-occlusive and do not clog the pores despite creating a smooth, non-greasy barrier. ⠀

-Silicones are hypoallergenic and non-comedogenic and are not known to sensitize the skin, making them ideal for easily-irritated complexions.
+Ideal for easily-irritated complexions, silicones are hypoallergenic and non-comedogenic and are not known to sensitize the skin.
 They offset dryness from acne products such as benzoyl peroxide that typically cause flakiness.
 Those with eczema and psoriasis often find them helpful in managing flakiness and cracking of the skin.
-Silicones do not make the skin greasy and can feel good even on most oily skin types.
+Silicones do not make the skin feel heavy and work great on all skin types including oily skin and dry skin.

 Silicones protect sensitive skin from environmental pollutants by creating a “breathable” barrier over the skin while still allowing nitrogen, oxygen, and water vapors to pass through.
-They also help prevent TEWL (trans epidermal water loss) to keep the skin feeling moist even in dry climates like airplanes.
-Silicones are biodegradable and eco-friendly.
+They also help prevent TEWL (transepidermal water loss) to keep the skin feeling moist even in dry climates like airplanes.
+Silicones are also biodegradable and eco-friendly.